ColtenTrainor/Riscy/README.md

 # Riscy
-Simulator and other tools for RISCY hardware.
+Simulator and other tools for RISCY architecture.